sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/bhAmahAchAryaH/kAvyAlankAraH.md

 existence.
 'Devas, headed by Mahendra', says Bharata (I-11), 'requested Brahma that they wanted a plaything which should be at once seeable and hearable.'
 This phrase 'seeable and hearable,' I think, goes to show that not only epic poetry, which is hearable, was known to him but he deemed drama much superior to it, probably on the same ground as Aristotle relies upon in maintaining the superiority of tragedy to epic.
 'And superior it is, says Aristotle, 'because it has all the epic elements — it may even use the epic metre — with the music and spectacular effects as important accessories; and these produce the most vivid of pleasures.
 Further it has vividness of impression in reading as well as in representation.'
 If thus Bharata has in his view only a branch of poetry, drama, not poetry in general, then it goes without saying that all his theory of Rasa is to be taken as concerning that branch alone, not any other.
-The words 'Eight are Rasas in [drama](# "अष्टौ नाट्ये रसाः स्मृताः ।")'also should be taken here into consideration.
+The words 'Eight are Rasas in drama[^42]'also should be taken here into consideration.
 So it seems to me that what Bharata means to say by the words '**न हि रसादृते कश्चिदर्थः प्रवर्तते**' applies to drama only.
 Since the drama is imitation of human life, **अवस्था**, which is the same thing as Aristotle's 'men in action,' it is absolutely necessary that at least one of the Rasas should be present in every piece of drama.
 If the lower animals and inanimate things find a place in drama it is only in the background.
 Not so in narrative poems.
 The whole tenor of them may as well be the delineation of such animals as monkeys etc., or such things as streams, clouds and cataracts, as Jagannatha points out in his Rasagangadhara.
-Undoubtedly the view that the Rasa is the essence of poetry dates only from [Anandavardhana](# "न हि तच्छून्यं काव्यं किंचिदस्ति ( लोचनम् - page 65)").
+Undoubtedly the view that the Rasa is the essence of poetry dates only from Anandavardhana[^43]").
 It requires some boldness to maintain this view, since some species of poetry have to be excluded on account of their not being representations of human life, though on every other considera-

+[^42]: "अष्टौ नाट्ये रसाः स्मृताः ।"

+[^43]: "न हि तच्छून्यं काव्यं किंचिदस्ति ( लोचनम् - page 65